To instruct Kate please contact our clerks on +44 (0)20 7842 5555 or email email@example.com.

 Advising major oil company as to enforceability of relocation clauses in a series of international employment contracts.

 Kate’s practice in construction and engineering disputes encompasses claims relating to employers, contractors, architects, engineers and surveyors.
 Her experience includes litigation in the Technology and Construction Court, adjudication and mediation.

-Acting for contractor in claim arising out of subsidence occurring at a factory in South Wales during the course of land reclamation work being undertaking on adjoining land.
+Acting for contractor in a claim arising out of subsidence occurring at a factory in South Wales during the course of land reclamation work being undertaking on adjoining land.

-Acting for contractor in claim arising out of destruction of claimant’s property by fire during the course of renovation works.
+Acting for the contractor in claim arising out of destruction of claimant’s property by fire during the course of renovation works.
 Preliminary issue taken to the Court of Appeal regarding question whether contractor’s standard terms and conditions could successfully be relied upon as an exemption clause.